 - 1986: Had an “entrepreneurial seizure” and left his corporate career to join a software company addressing the transport industry.

-- 1988: Educational Holdings assigned management contract for MBC School of Computer Studies to be located at 5 Belmore Street Burwood NSW 2134.
+- 1988: Educational Holdings assigned a management contract for MBC School of Computer Studies to be located at 5 Belmore Street Burwood NSW 2134.

 - 1989: MBC School of Computer Studies acquired by Educational Holdings.
 Alan Manly, Co-Director.